corescript-lang/docs/README.md

 # The Official Corescript Documentation
-"*Corescript is a bare-bones computer language designed
+"*Corescript is a bare-bones minimalist high-level
-to be a jump-start for people getting into computer programming, a
-great prototyping tool, and a learning experience implementing
-the language itself.*"
+computer language designed to be extremely simple
+and easy to hack.*"

 Corescript is not a flexible production language.
 It is a learning and
 prototyping tool.
 It is not meant for advanced projects.
 Instead, it is
-designed for simplicity and minimalism.
+designed for simplicity, minimalism, and hackability.

 Now that we have that out of the way, welcome to the official
 Corescript programming guide.